 support ioctl calls

-support mechanisms for describing and registering interrupt notification.
+support mechanisms for describing and registering interrupt notification

 VFIO driver is an IOMMU/device agnostic framework for exposing direct device access to user space, in a secure, IOMMU protected environment.
 For bare-metal environments, VFIO is the preferred framework for Linux kernel-bypass.
 It operates with the Linux kernel’s IO.